anggialansori404/anggialansori404/README.md

 <h3 align="center">Quote of The Day</h3>
 <p align="center">
 <blockquote>
-<i>"If you can't fly, run.
-If you can't run, walk.
-If you can't walk, crawl, but by all means, keep moving."</i>
+<i>"If you want to feel happy, do something for yourself.
+If you want to feel fulfilled, do something for someone else."</i>
 <br>
-<b>- Martin Luther King, Jr.</b>
+<b>- Simon Sinek</b>
 </blockquote>
 </p>